MironovaLab/iSensors/README.md

 Introduction
 --------------------------------------------------

-The **iSensorsTransPanelCreate.R** function generates an object for a trans-type gene panel compatible with iSensors R package.
+The **iSensorsTransPanelCreate** function generates an object for a trans-type gene panel compatible with iSensors R package.

 The function receives a list of gene IDs as input (either as a vector or as a txt file), and the the corresponding trivial gene names in txt format (optional).